suhasHere/moq-drafts/moq-usages/draft-jennings-moq-usages.md

 audio and video streams to individual tracks enabling each track to represent a single quality.

-TODO: Add an example
-TODO: Add a note on Catalog

 # Multiple Quality Media Streans {#multi}

 It is not uncommon for applications to support multiple qualities (renditions) per source stream to support receivers with varied capabilites, enabling adaptive bitrate media flows, for example.
 We describe 2 common approaches for supporting multiple qualities(renditions/encodings) - Simulcast and Layered Coding.
 Sections below discusses media application's mapping of multiple media qualities to the MOQT object model and the underlying QUIC transport.